textileio/textile-facebook/README.md

 ## What about Instagram?

 Not yet.
-But we plan to include export helpers for all the main social sites in our [https://textile.photos/](textile.photos app), sign up and we'll get you an invite asap.
+But we plan to include export helpers for all the main social sites in our [textile.photos app](https://textile.photos/), sign up and we'll get you an invite asap.